Homemade diets

 Can cats eat olives?

 To answer this question, yes cats can eat olives.
-Although it will depend on how they are prepared, olives do not naturally contained any toxic substances for cats.
+Although it will depend on how they are prepared, olives do not naturally contain any toxic substances for cats.
 This applies to both green and black olives, as well as the different varieties of olives you can purchase.
 This does not mean that cats should eat olives regularly.
 In fact, regular consumption of olives by cats can be very harmful to the animal.

 The reason for olives being bad for cats is due to their nutritional composition.
 Cats are obligate carnivores and need high levels of protein from animal sources.
 Olives are low in protein and will not provide cats with much nutritional value.
 Moreover, olives are usually brined in salt or preserved in oil.
 This means they are high in salt and fat, respectively.
+It should be noted that excessive salt intake can lead to increased thirst and urination, which might put strain on a cat's kidneys over time.

 Having high levels of salt and fat in a cat's diet can be very detrimental to their health.
 The fat can influence their weight and lead to problems with obesity.
 Too much salt in a cat's diet can cause serious problems to vital organs such as the kidney.
 Even if they do not gain weight, these problems can be potentially fatal to felines.